prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 1. On the home tab of the ribbon, in the Combine group, select **Merge Queries.**

-1. Select the **Product Details** table and select the **ProductSubcategoryKey** column in both the Product table and the Product details table.
+1. Select the **Product Details** table from the drop down and select the **ProductSubcategoryKey** column in both the Product table and the Product details table.

     ![](../images/dp500-44.png)